Ignacio Poplawski

 Roberto Ignacio Poplawski (born 15 March 1998) is an Argentine professional footballer who plays as a midfielder for Estudiantes.

 Career

 Poplawski began his career with Sunrise Soccer Club before joining Boca United.
 He then moved to his native Argentina where he signed with Estudiantes, signing a professional contract on 7 June 2019.

 On March 3, 2020, it was announced that Poplawski joined USL League One club Orlando City B on loan for the 2020 season.
 After not playing with Orlando in 2020, Poplawski joined Fort Lauderdale CF prior to the 2021 season on loan.
-He made his professional debut for the club on April 10, 2021 against the New England Revolution II, coming on as a 60th minute substitute in a 1–0 defeat.
+He made his professional debut for the club on April 10, 2021, against the New England Revolution II, coming on as a 60th-minute substitute in a 1–0 defeat.

+Personal life

+Born in Argentina, Poplawski is of Polish descent.